|2014 Season (CBSSports.com)||170.00||12.00||8.00||0.00||3.65||1.28||138.00||57.00|

 Friday's starter in the series opener against the Yankees is still to be named, but Steven Wright is a candidate to get the nod.
 Wright has posted a 3.38 ERA in five relief appearances this season.

 |Clay Buchholz struggles Wednesday |

 |by Chris Cwik | CBSSports.com|

-(9/6/14) Red Sox pitcher Clay Buchholz turned in a strong start Saturday against the Blue Jays.
+(9/17/14) Red Sox pitcher Clay Buchholz had a rough start Wednesday against the Pirates.

-With the win, Buchholz improved to 7-8.
-He’ll take on the Royals in his next start.
+With the loss, Buchholz dropped to 8-9.
+He’ll take on the Rays in his next start.